Drupal Pros and Cons – Create a Website for your Business

 Avoid website traps

-- Pages that require a log in (user names and password) can easily stymie a crawler.
+Pages that require a log in (user names and password) can easily stymie a crawler.
 The search engine robot (also referred to as “bot” in the Internet world) may be able to enter the closed door without finding another link to the outside web.
-In fact, much of this keyword protected content may never be indexed and this is the meat and potatoes of the site.
+In fact, your website’s meat and potatoes could be located in the login area, so be sure it is available to be crawled and indexed.

 Diagnose your Website

 Google offers complete diagnostics as part of its Webmaster Tools features.
 You can view your site the way Google bots see it.
-Google will provide detailed stats on crawling activities over the lifetime of the website, and surprisingly, many sites have not been completely indexed because of errors detected by bots but undetected by site owners.
-If you haven’t run these analyses on your site, take some time today to do that.
+Google will provide detailed stats on crawling activities over the lifetime of the website.
+Some websites are not even indexed by Google.
+This is due to errors detected by Google bots.
+Surprisingly, indexed or not, some website owners are not aware of their sites’ status in Google.
+Therefore, if you haven’t run these analyses on your site, take some time today to do that.

 - Drupal has all the basic features a webmaster will need.
 It includes a set of standard features such as user account registration and maintenance, RSS-Feeds, menu management, system administration and page layout customization.
 All these basic features are sufficient to create a basic website, single or multi user blogs brochure ware, forums, community website and more.

 - It has efficient building tools and templates.
-The content management system offers the basic building blocks of websites in a module styles format where content and rules can be created quickly.
+Drupal allows you to quickly create content and rules.
+The content management system offers the basic building blocks of websites in a module styles format.
 It has themes and templates that save you from starting from the scratch, no matter if you are building a simple site or a complex one.
 It also provides pre-defined configurations feature that help users to build a complex site rapidly.
 Thus it saves time to build in extra features.

 - Flexible and efficient content creation is available including video, polls, user management, text etc.